-The toilet flushing didn’t present any water saving opportunity for our particular case.
+In our case, the toilet flushing didn’t present any water saving opportunity.
 Our house has a dual flushing toilet which is one of the most efficient solutions on the market.

-Still, have in consideration that some very old toilet use considerable amounts of water, up to 15 liters per flush.
+Still, have in consideration that some very old toilet use considerable amounts of water, up to 15 litres per flush.

 If this is your case and you are thinking about investing into installing a new toilet, just take some readings, crunch some numbers and the result may help into deciding if the saving are worth the investment.